Showing posts sorted by date for query mindfulness. Sort by relevance Show all posts

 As a skilled accredited counsellor and psychotherapist, I offer individual, couple, and family therapy sessions in a safe, confidential, and non-judgmental environment.
 With an academic master’s degree, I bring a wealth of expertise to my practice.
 Besides, training courses have given me a mature outlook in a professional field.
 I use my many years of real-world experience to help you overcome obstacles and become calm.

-Send me an email today to schedule your initial consultation and take the first step towards a happier, healthier you.
+Book a free chat today and take the first step towards feeling like yourself again and a happier, healthier you.

 Monica Hoss

-Psychotherapist
+Licensed Psychotherapist

 MSc Psychology